race-briggs/liri/README.md

   1. node liri.js spotify-this-song "song name"
   1. node liri.js movie-this "movie title"
   1. node liri.js do-what-it-says
-1. Make sure your spelling is correct, and if using spaces in a title, make sure your title or name you want to search is in quotes.
+1. Make sure your spelling is correct!
 1. Liri will then connect to an API according to your command and return a set of information.

 ### concert-this